 - CREST syndrome (= Calcinosis, Raynaud's disease, (o)Esophageal dysmotility, Sclerodactyly, Telangiectasia).

 - Von Willebrand's disease.

-- Capillary microscopy (examining the capillary pattern of the fingernail; this can be useful in screening for hereditary haemorrhagic telangiectasia (HHT), as most patients have detectable abnormalities before development of other signs).
+- Capillary microscopy (examining the capillary pattern of the fingernail; this can be useful in screening for HHT, as most patients have detectable abnormalities before development of other signs).

-- CT, MRI scanning and possibly angiography are used to identify lesions.
+- CT, MRI scanning and angiography (for example, pulmonary and cerebral angiography) are used to identify lesions.

 - Visceral lesions

 Genetic testing can be undertaken to identify the specific mutation in the index case.
 This can then be used to investigate other family members.

 - Osler-Weber-Rendu type 2 (HHT2) - is a distinct but very similar disorder, mapped to chromosome 12.
 HHT2 is associated with pulmonary arterial hypertension.

 - Juvenile polyposis with HHT syndrome has been reported in a few families.
 There is inherited haemorrhagic telangiectasia associated with juvenile polyposis coli and colorectal cancer.
 The gene defect is on chromosome 18.